ipcrmdemo/uuu001/README.md

 fdsfff
 ### Run locallyff

-You can run the service locally usin;g the following from the command:
+You can run the service locally usin;g the ffollowing from the command:

 ```fkjf
 $ ./mvnw spring-boot:run